nathanielkess/RxJS-If-Else/README.md

-# RxJS-If-Else
+# RxJS, where is the If-Else operator?

 `if/else` statements are a staple for handling conditional actions.
 It's natural for most developers to reach for the `if/else` statement at the point when a decision needs to be made in code.
 In the reactive programming paradigm (eg with RxJS) this conditional statement is mysteriously unavailable.
 How can you code without it?

 The trick is more streams, but more on that later.
-First let's walk through an example.
+First let's walk through an example where we need to write an RX stream.
 Let's say we're writing a transit app.
-The app calls for a new feature that checks if the next street cars is pet friendly.
+The app calls for a new feature that checks if the next street car is pet friendly.
 I'll start with an example in RxJS that walks a thin line between reactive functional programming and imperative programming (the kind full of `if/else` statements).
 Then we'll clean it up with the "more streams" trick and find out how to do away with if/else statements and why RxJS doesn't offer a dedicated if/else operator (as of RxJS 5) in the first place.

 ### New feature: Is this train pet friendly?
 As a user of the app, I need to know if the next train is pet friendly.
 When I click the "Get Next Train" button, a message with details including pet info should be displayed.